 Page 13, panel 1

 Skeets projects an "historical" image of the Justice League defeated by Trigon and the Black Beetle.
-Leaguers shown are Aquaman, Black Canary II, Black Lightning.
-Flash II, Green Lantern II, Hawkman, Superman, Wonder Woman.
+Leaguers shown are Aquaman, Black Canary II, Black Lightning, Flash II, Green Lantern II, Hawkman, Superman, and Wonder Woman.

 Page 15, panel 6

 The Time Masters have little difficulty overcoming the anti-Trigon resistance fighters Kyle Rayner and Zatanna.
 It seems that alternate history is repeating itself: this entire story is becoming more and more similar to the relatively recent events of Booster Gold, Vol. 2, #6 through #10, wherein Black Beetle orchestrated the alteration of recorded history in order to create an apocalyptic future where freedom fighters comprised of former Justice Leaguers would battle the forces of a villain who should have already been defeated.
 (The foe of the earlier story was Maxwell Lord, and his plans were originally foiled in the 2005 Infinite Crisis mini-series.
 In this case the villain is Trigon and the altered events were originally seen in 1980's The New Teen Titans, Vol. 1, #1 through #6.)